From textile waste to building materials

 Retextil works with a coherent approach.

-By combining sorting, technology, and material expertise, textile waste is transformed into new building materials with a long lifespan.
-Here’s how the process fits together—from collection to finished product.
+By combining sorting, technology, and material expertise, textile waste is transformed into new building materials with a long service life.
+Here is how the process fits together—from collection to finished product.

 01.